zer06iix/X-Clone/README.md

 3. install django
 4. Clone this repository
 5. Open the project
-6. Write `pipenv shell` in terminal
+6. Write `pip install -r requirements.txt` in terminal
 7. Write `python manage.py runserver` to run the project